hueyy/lacuna-db/README.md

 - State Court judgments [`/data/stc-judgments.json`](./data/stc-judgments.json)
 - Family Court and Juvenile Court judgments [`/data/fc-judgments.json`](./data/fc-judgments.json)

-You can view and query the data using [this Datasette instance](https://law-archive-data.fly.dev/data).
+You can view and query the data using [this Datasette instance](https://lacunadb.huey.xyz/data).

 The code and configuration files in this repository are licensed under the EUPL-1.2 as set out in the [LICENCE](./LICENCE) file.

-The data remains owned by its respective owners.
 This repository is not affiliated with the Singapore Academy of Law, Singapore Courts, Law Society, or any government agency, and is provided for convenience only.

 ## Architecture